splittist/scanfcl/README.md

 *function* **SCANF** `control-string`

 Parses formatted input text, reading characters from `*STANDARD-INPUT*` and converting sequences of characters according to the *control-string* format.
 The *control-string* can be a string or a *compiled control string* (see `COMPILE-CONTROL-STRING`).
-Returns the items converted from `*STANDARD-INPUT*` as a list.
+Returns the items converted from `*STANDARD-INPUT*` as a list; and, as a second value, the file position of the `*STANDARD-INPUT*` stream (whcih will probably be `NIL`).

 *function* **SSCANF** `input-string` `control-string`

 Parses formatted input text, reading characters from *input-string* and converting sequences of characters according to the *control-string* format.
 The *control-string* can be a string or a *compiled control string* (see `COMPILE-CONTROL-STRING`).
-Returns the items converted from the *input-string* as a list.
+Returns the items converted from the *input-string* as a list; and, as a second value, the position in `input-string` reached while parsing.

 *function* **FSCANF** `input-stream` `control-string`

 Parses formatted input text, reading characters from *input-stream* and converting sequences of characters according to the *control-string* format.
 The *control-string* can be a string or a *compiled control string* (see `COMPILE-CONTROL-STRING`).
-Returns the items converted from the *input-stream* as a list.
+Returns the items converted from the *input-stream* as a list; and, as a second value, the file position of *input-stream* after parsing.

 *function* **COMPILE-CONTROL-STRING** `control-string`

-Returns a compiled function dervied from *control-string* suitable for passing to `SSCANF`.
+Returns a compiled function dervied from *control-string* suitable for passing to `SCANF`, `SSCANF` or `FSCANF`.

 ## Format